Growing and Using Natural Dyes

 Friday Morning, hours

 Morning classes start at 9 am.
 Afternoon classes start at 1 pm.
-All-day classes meet in both time slots, with an hour break for lunch.

 Students to Bring